my1396/R-Notes/docs/0301-BD-Render.md

 --------------------------------------------------------------------------------

-**Issue**: <u>In RStudio dark mode<u>, `kableExtra` tables are invisible in the code block output preview because both the font and background are white, making the content unreadable.
+**Issue**: <u>In RStudio dark mode</u>, `kableExtra` tables are invisible in the code block output preview because both the font and background are white, making the content unreadable.

 Fix: Force the font color to be black.